Decent intersection and Tor-rigidity for modules over local hypersurfaces

 Next we want to discuss a conjecture, attributed to Hartshorne (see \cite{Ha1}, page 142), which could be relevant to our interest:

 \begin{conj} (R.Hartshorne) Let $X$ be a smooth projective, complete intersection variety in $\mathbb{P}^n_k$.
 Then $\CH^i(X)_{\mathbb{Q}}= \mathbb{Q}$ for $i<{\dim X}/2$. \end{conj}

-It is interesting to observe that Hartshorne's conjecture, together with \ref{moving}, show that if $\dim R$ is even, when $R$ is the local ring at the origin of the affine cone of $X$, then $\theta^R$ always vanishes.
+It is interesting to observe that Hartshorne's conjecture, together with \ref{moving}, shows that if $\dim R$ is even, when $R$ is the local ring at the origin of the affine cone of $X$, then $\theta^R$ always vanishes.

 \begin{cons}(of Hartshorne's conjecture) Let $X$ be a smooth hypersurface in $\mathbb{P}^d_k$.
 Assume that $d$ is even.
 Let $R$ be the local ring at the origin of the affine cone of $X$.
 Then $\theta^R$ always vanishes. \end{cons}